 They are concerned with capturing, analysing, managing and presenting spatial information crucial to human decision making, planning and design.

 The Spatial Systems major focuses on spatial data handling and infrastructure, web and mobile mapping, spatial analysis, spatial cognition and logical reasoning.

-You will develop hands-on skills in modern, sophisticated technologies such as GPS, 3D computer visualisations, geographic information systems (GIS), surveying, and satellite and photographic image processing.
+If you follow the Spatial Systems major through the the Master of Engineering (Spatial) you will develop hands-on skills in modern, sophisticated technologies such as GPS, 3D computer visualisations, geographic information systems (GIS), surveying, and satellite and photographic image processing at an advanced level.